 The Glebe PTA covers some training costs and regional competition entrance fees.

 Parents are invited to make an additional, completely optional contribution to go towards financial assistance for eligible students and/or to help us fully cover the full costs of the program, including additional training/tournament costs, supplies used at group events, subsidized transportation to allow more kids to go on field trips (while parents were working), and other costs, as determined by an advisory committee of coaches.
+For the 2018-2019 year, Glebe parents contributed more than $1,000 in additional extra donations, in order to help cover all costs and provide scholarships.
+Thank you for supporting Odyssey, parents!

-The Glebe Odyssey program will provide fee waivers and financial assistance to interested students who qualify because they are participating in the free/reduced lunch program, Medicaid, or similar programs.
+The Glebe Odyssey program provides fee waivers and financial assistance to interested students who qualify because they are participating in the free/reduced lunch program, Medicaid, or similar programs.
 You can indicate interest in financial assistance by sending an email to the Odyssey Coordinator (to be kept confidential).
 No student will be turned away due to financial need.
 Please contact us for additional details about the scholarship policy.

 What is the time commitment?